Search the site:

 2. Create Client Personas

-When doing market research, you need a group of people who’ll answer your question and whose opinions are important to your business.
+When doing market research, you need a group of people who’ll answer your questions and whose opinions are important to your business.
 To identify these people, you should first create profiles that fit your target audience.

 Client personas, or buyer personas, are collective profiles representing your ideal customers’ common qualities.
 They can be based on your top buyers in an attempt to attract more people like them to your business, or if you are just starting, they can be the product of separate market research.